softwareQinc/docker_images/README.md

 docker run -p8888:8888 softwareq
 ```

-The output should be similar to
+The output of the `docker run` command should be similar to

 > To access the notebook, open this file in a browser:
 >